Diego-Meloni/AI-Projects/PSO Implementation/README.md

 (Sphere, Rastrigin, Rosenbrock) to validate correctness and robustness.

 All implementation details, comments, and justifications for design choices are provided within the notebook.

-The official project specification can be found in the file Project_Fuzzy.pdf.